Steve20144/gem5/README.md

 ## MCF
-Here is a table that compares the results of the **mcf** benchmark for different hardware configurations:

 | **Configuration**                             | **CPI**   | **L1 D-Cache Miss Rate** | **L1 I-Cache Miss Rate** | **L2 Cache Miss Rate** |
 |-----------------------------------------------|-----------|--------------------------|--------------------------|------------------------|